doobert00/UnionCollegeCode/README.md

   - Contains code from 6 projects assigned in my parallel computing course, also called high performance computing.
   - All of these projects were individual.
 Some were given with starter code.

-# Research
-  - Contains my research at Union College, supervised by Professor Matt Anderson.
-  - SeniorThesis contains the .tex code for the SeniorThesis.pdf final thesis paper.
-  - WA_Thmm_Sage is the Sage Math implementation of my thesis.
-  - Zach_Dubinsky_Research_Report.pdf is a research report of my work during Summer 2021.

 # System Architecture
   - Course Code: CSC-270